 It sounds too good to be true.
 But it’s not.

 Take Booking.com, for instance.
 They have English-speaking agents based in Manila handling part of their Customer Service emails, even though they’re written in various European languages.
-This is possible because they use Unbabel as a native translation layer embedded in their workflow.
+This is possible because they use Unbabel as a native translation layer embedded in their workflow, which delivers native-quality translations of their support tickets.

 This means that the members based in Manila can communicate with customers in any language.
 They simply have to write in English, then Unbabel’s technology and editors community will do the rest, ensuring travelers can communicate in their native language, and solve problems faster.